What Are the Costs Associated with Reverse Mortgages?

 Reverse mortgage closing costs

-Reverse mortgage closing costs tend to be very similar to forward mortgage closing costs.
+Reverse mortgage closing costs are very similar to forward mortgage closing costs.
 These are costs that the borrower faces due to services that are provided during the process of closing the loan.

-These closing costs vary depending on market and service provider and may include:
+These closing costs vary depending on the market and service provider and may include the following:

-- Title insurance: State and local laws vary when it comes to title insurance, but lenders typically require it when any loan is originated, reverse mortgages included.
-Title insurance essentially protects against losses that might occur if there are existing liens on the property or other unknowns that could present a risk to the lender.
+- Title insurance: State and local laws vary regarding title insurance, but lenders typically require it when any loan is originated, reverse mortgages included.
+Title insurance protects against losses if there are existing liens on the property or other unknowns that could present a risk to the lender.

-- Recording fees: Recording fees are charged by the recording agency that records in the public domain all real estate transactions for the area in which the transaction takes place, which typically is the local county.
+- Recording fees: Recording fees are charged by the recording agency that records all real estate transactions for the area where the transaction occurs, typically, which typically is the local county.

 - Mortgage taxes: Several states have mortgage taxes, which vary by locality.
 If your state imposes mortgage taxes, this is a cost you will incur as part of the reverse mortgage closing.

-- Appraisal fees: Getting a reverse mortgage requires an appraisal to determine the borrower?s home?s value.
-Appraisal fees vary depending upon the service provider and local market factors.
+- Appraisal fees: Getting a reverse mortgage requires an appraisal to determine the borrower’s home’s value.
+Appraisal fees vary depending on the service provider and local market factors.

-- Other fees: Borrowers may also face fees relating to credit checks, inspections or title search in some cases.
+- Other fees: Borrowers may also sometimes face fees relating to credit checks, inspections, or title searches.

 Other costs and fees that reverse mortgage borrowers typically incur

-While many of the closing costs reverse mortgage borrowers face are similar to the closing costs that forward borrowers face, there are some costs and fees unique to reverse mortgages.
+While many of the closing costs reverse mortgage borrowers face are similar to those of forward borrowers, there are some costs and fees unique to reverse mortgages.

 Reverse mortgage counseling ?
-All Home Equity Conversion Mortgage (HECM) reverse mortgage borrowers are required to complete reverse mortgage counseling with a Department of Housing and Urban Development (HUD)-approved counseling agency.
+All Home Equity Conversion Mortgage (HECM) reverse mortgage borrowers must complete reverse mortgage counseling with a Department of Housing and Urban Development (HUD)-approved counseling agency.
 The counseling agency charges a reasonable fee to those borrowers who can afford it.

 Origination fees ?
 The lender typically charges an origination fee for its role in originating and processing the reverse mortgage loan.
 Under the HUD program, lenders may not charge more than $6,000 for the origination fee.

-Since fees may vary by lender and location, it is important to review fees upfront with your loan originator and understand the costs involved throughout the loan application and closing process.
+Since fees may vary by lender and location, reviewing fees upfront with your loan originator and understanding the costs involved throughout the loan application and closing process is essential.

 The ongoing costs reverse mortgage borrowers face